BirdeeHub/tomlua/README.md

 --   toml_type = tomlua.types.TABLE -- it also accepts the numbers
 -- })
--- you may do the same with the ARRAY_INLINE and TABLE_INLINE types to force them to display inline local str, err = tomlua.encode(some_table)
+-- you may do the same with the ARRAY_INLINE and TABLE_INLINE types to force them to display inline -- there are some circumstances where this doesn't make sense, however.
+In that case, set it 1 level higher. local str, err = tomlua.encode(some_table)

 tomlua.types = {